muratk3n/thirdwave/en/README.md

 energy input, then you'd see mellowed out mfkers wout it, there'd be these slow moving zombies..

-No they are probably a representation of something else.

 ---

 Why is North Korea hit so hard by covid?
 One guess: malnutrition.